TheKhaliqAnsari/Github-Practice/README.md

 `Stash` -> where we can save our un-committed stuff.
 Like some times we wants config files but we don't want to add them in commits so we can put them in stash.

-We need to put file in stagging area than we need to run command.
+### We need to put file in stagging area than we need to run command.

 `git stash`

-After that we can check files in stash area by running command.
+### After that we can check files in stash area by running command.

 `git stash list`

-Stash follow last in first out property so we we want last stash code to come than you can use
+### Stash follow last in first out property so we we want last stash code to come than you can use

 `git stash apply`

+### If you want to put perticular stash code back than we can use

+`git stash apply stash{stash_number}`

+### If you want to stash untrack (working area) file you can use

+`git stash --include-untracked -- filename

+### if you want to remove stash and add it to code base again than you can do

+`git stash pop`

+### if you get back the file and want to remove stash from stash area you can do

+`git stash drop stash@{stash_number}`

+### if you want to remove everything from stash you can do

+`git stash clear`